-Here is a review that should have been completed six months ago, but due to erratic release schedule and budget issues, ufotable had to delay the final four episodes until now.
-With them having aired and the series finally concluded, we can now take a look at God Eater.
+Here is a review that should have been completed six months ago, but due to the erratic release schedule and budget issues, ufotable had to delay the final four episodes of the God Earter Anime, until now.
+With them having aired and the series finally concluding, we can now look at God Eater anime finale.

-Many compared this show to Attack on Titan as there were some similarities between the two.
+Many compared this show to Attack on Titan as the two had some similarities.
 Humanity is forced to live inside of a walled city because giant monsters known as the Aragami roam the land, feasting on anything that moves.
 A specialized team known as the God Eaters use specialized weapons, called God Arcs, powered by oracle cells… the very same cells that make up the anatomy of the Aragami themselves.
 These God Arcs are the only weapons that can harm an Aragami as anything from bullets to missiles don’t affect them.

 For reasons not revealed until the end of the series, Lenka Utsugi wishes nothing more than to destroy all Aragami and joins the God Eaters.
 Now Lenka looks to vanquish all Aragami on the planet, but little does Lenka realize, there’s a deeper plan going on behind the scenes.